glory-violet/mainworkingdirectory/README.md

 ## PART-3 [Launching an EC2-Ubuntu Instance and Establishing SSH Connection _Tutorial:]
 #### About Amazon Elastic Compute Cloud:
 > An EC2 (Elastic Compute Cloud) instance is a virtual server in Amazon Web Services (AWS) that can be configured and used to run applications, perform computing tasks, and host various software systems in a cloud-based environment.
+To know more, visit [AWS EC2 Documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html)

 #### Use Cases:
 > Launching an EC2 instance is necessary because it provides the virtual computing environment where MongoDB will run.